This year we celebrate 10 years of action in

 Rural

-Maasai women literacy project in 2012
+Maasai women literacy project 2012-14

-Women " Switzerland club, we are runing since January 2012
+We are runing since January 2012 a

-around 80 women, old between 20 and 60 years and having each of
+by 30-40 women each, aged between 20 and 60 years and having many

-them between 3 and 13 children.
+children (between 3 and 13 children).

 This ambitious program aims to give